 First Things to Try

-Don’t assume your drawer won’t come out just because it stops when you pull on it.
+First, don’t assume your drawer won’t come out just because it stops when you pull on it.
 Some furniture has a better design than mine.

 In some models, you can keep gently pulling the drawer after it stops and it will release and come out.
 Others have a catch on the side (but you may not be able to reach it).
+See this video if that applies to your drawer.

 If either of these options are true of your drawer, you’ll be able to pull it out.
 Then you can retrieve the item and put the drawer back where it belongs.